-- the Dean must certify that the student satisfies the requirements of the rule.
+- the Associate Dean for Clinical Programs and Experiential Learning must certify that the student satisfies the requirements of the rule.

-- The student must certify that the student has read and will comply with the Georgia Rules of Professional responsibility.
+- the student must certify that the student has read and will comply with the Georgia Rules of Professional Conduct.

 - the student must take an oath in a form prescribed by the rule and submit written documentation thereof.